 That kind of overtraining led McKinley Tech senior sprinter Denzell Brown into a years’ worth of stress injuries from which he is just now recovering.
 During the summer between track and football season, he used to wake up at 5 a.m. to do a full sprinter’s workout, go to work, hit the weight room and then do another sprinting or football workout at night.

 After all that training, he wondered why he wasn’t seeing the improvement he wanted in either sport.
 At the D.C.
-Interscholastic Athletic Association track and field championships his junior season, a calf strain from those workouts, he said, caused him to hobble through the finish line of the 4×400 meter relay.
+Interscholastic Athletic Association track and field championships his junior season, a calf strain from those workouts, he said, caused him to can you buy synthroid in mexico.

 “My body was shutting down,” he said after the race.